top of page

 It is natural for high schoolers to compare themselves to their friends, like "so and so is going to Harvard."
 The point is, the best decision is based on what is important to the student, not someone else.
 If the decision process points to Harvard, by all means, go there.
 If not, go to the best college for YOU.

-Students use our tools as a way to talk to time travel partners and gather feedback on how to think about their criteria.
+Students use our tools to talk to time travel partners and gather feedback on how to think about their criteria.
 It captures all this information.
 It has information about the 4,000 or so colleges in our country, including their cost.
 We roll all this together to help the students ask the right questions and ultimately be the best time traveler they can be.
 So while they are in the future, they know the questions to ask.

 Conclusion: Hope and Focus